SEG-UNIBE/tlparser/README.md

 ```bash
 python3 -m tlparser --help
 ```
+-->

 ## Development

-To contribute to this tool, first checkout the code.
+To contribute to this tool, first check out the code.
 Then create a new virtual environment:

 ```bash
 cd tlparser